OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

    - Microsoft.AspNet.WebApi.Core

    > [!IMPORTANT]
    > When you're using the **NuGet Package Manager** to install these packages, do **not** install the recommended update to jQuery.
-The jQuery version installed with your Visual Studio solution matches the jQuery calls within the solution files.
-Updating
+The jQuery version installed with your Visual Studio solution matches the jQuery call within the solution files.

 ### Explore the Visual Studio solution